JulyThirteenth/depth_transform/README.md

 # depth_transform
-A Script for transform from RGBD or Depth to Point Cloud, Occupancy Map
+The script for transform from RGB-D or Depth to Point Cloud, Occupancy Map, 2D Laser, which is convinient for using in single line code.

 # Usage
 Here are two apis which are convinient for using in sigle line code: